 Many parents wonder about how to handle childhood immunizations, and whether it’s the right thing to do.
 According to the Centers for Disease Control and Prevention, immunizations are one of the most effective tools available for protecting your child from 16 different serious and possibly fatal diseases.
-Kalpana Kumari, MD, FAAP, and the skilled and caring team of pediatric experts at Rise & Shine Pediatrics in Iselin and South Plainfield, New Jersey, can guide you and your child through the immunization process smoothly and easily.
+Kalpana Kumari, MD, FAAP, and the skilled and caring team of pediatric experts at Rise & Shine Pediatrics in South Plainfield, New Jersey, can guide you and your child through the immunization process smoothly and easily.
 You can even include immunizations in well visits or annual exams for added convenience.
 Book online or by phone today.
 The practice is conveniently located near Edison and Woodbridge.

 Immunizations usually start at birth, with the Hepatitis B vaccine.
 Your child will then receive other immunizations over the next several years:

 Many immunizations have multiple doses that are spaced out over months or years.
 In addition to the above immunizations, all children need a flu vaccination once a year.

 By the time that your child reaches age 7, they'll likely have most of their major vaccinations.

 The next major point for immunizations is age 11-12, when the HPV vaccination is recommended for both boys and girls.

 During your child’s first years, they’ll see the pediatrician frequently and then transition into annual exams as they grow up.
 Rise & Shine Pediatrics recommends the following schedule of well-child visits.

 After age 3, your child should see their Rise & Shine Pediatrics care provider for an annual exam, and also for any as-needed appointments when they’re sick or have health concerns.
 Usually, it’s easy to plan immunizations as part of well-child visits or annual exams.